jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 Fill the table in the tool while you mount the samples - or after you mounted all the samples.
 How to do it depends on your preferences.
 Here are some obvious options:
   * Fill the table with names and positions manually.
 Create suitable number of lines in Sample Table and start typing.
-  * If image of the sample plate is available, fill names for all samples in the table (do not forget to add Blanks) and then select a row in the table and right click in the image on place where the sample is located and write the values there.
+  * If image of the sample plate is available, fill names for all samples in the table (do not forget to add Blanks, distributed throughout the data collection about every 10 sample measurements) and then select a row in the table and right click in the image on place where the sample is located and write the values there.
   * At the beamline, where "Beamline survey" works, you can be adding lines with new samples using the "Beamline survey tool".
   * If all samples have same thickness (or thickness is unknown), set default thickness in the "Options control" and leave the Thickness column empty.
 If sample thickness varies, write thickness to those which do not have default thickness, leave empty for those which do.
   * Sample Names need to be suitable name for our instrument - string, starting with letter, no spaces, only letters, numbers, and "_".
 When a name is written in the table column "Sample name", the name is checked and if needed, converted in suitable string.
 If you do not like what you see, make different choice for name.
+  * Check below description of right click options for the Table controls.
+There are many useful right click commands you can use to make the setup of table easier.

 Verify positions and names.
 If plate image is available, use the image to show you where sample for each row is.